 In Corsica, distances may take much longer to cover than you may expect.
 Most roads are narrow and winding, sometimes flanked by dizzying drops or vertical rock faces.

-In peak season, with the increase of car and tour bus traffic, you will encounter further delays, especially on the access routes to the most popular tourist destinations.
+In the peak season, with an increase in car and tour bus traffic, you will encounter further delays, especially on the access routes to the most popular tourist destinations.

 Driving in Corsica – tips and scenic routes ideas